Helene Brandt

-Helene Brandt (born 1936, Philadelphia, PA – died August 27, 2013 in New Bern, NC) worked in New York City as a sculptor.
+Helene Brandt (1936 – August 27, 2013) worked in New York City as a sculptor.
 She has been widely exhibited in the United States, England, Italy, Holland and Mexico.
 She is the daughter of an inventor and sculptor.

 Exhibitions

 In the United States she has had solo museum exhibitions at the Chrysler Museum, Norfolk, Virginia; the Hudson River Museum, Yonkers, New York; the Pennsylvania Academy of Fine Arts, Philadelphia, Pennsylvania; the Nassau County Museum of Art, Roslyn, New York; the Bronx Museum of the Arts, Bronx, New York; the Queens Museum of Art, Flushing, New York; and the Sculpture Center, New York City.

 Internationally she has exhibited at the Mondriaanhuis Museum of Constructive and Concrete Art, Amersfort, Netherlands; Atelier Scuderi, Florence, Italy; Chiesino di San Ambrogio, Prato, Italy; Centro Cultural de Arte Contemporaneo, Mexico City, Mexico; Museo de Arte Moderno, Mexico City, Mexico; International Art Centre, London, England and Harlow Gallery, Harlow, England.